rafaeldp7/ts-backend/MAINTENANCE_API_DOCUMENTATION.md

 - **Use pagination**: For large datasets, implement pagination
 - **Cache results**: Cache frequently accessed records
 - **Filter on server**: Use query parameters to filter on the server side
+- **Leverage indexes**: The database indexes are optimized for common query patterns (userId, motorId, type, timestamp).
+Queries using these fields will be faster
+- **Use compound filters**: When filtering by multiple fields (e.g., userId + type), the compound indexes will optimize these queries automatically

 ### 5. Security